minhoteam-msl/workshops/README.md

 This repository holds information about workshops done by MinhoTeam @ LAR.
 ##The basic requirement for *ALL* workshops is to have a Linux Distro similar to Ubuntu installed natively or in virtual machine.
+###You should bring the requirements done to ease up the workshop.

 ###Workshops
 Workshop Name | Workshop Date | Workshop Requirements | Workshop Video | Workshop Tutorial
 ------------- | ------------- | --------------------- | -------------- | -----------------